https://www.ku.com.au/

 Skinners Adventure Playground

-Skinners Adventure Playground is one of the most famous playgrounds in Melbourne - a communal backyard that has been transformed into a kids' junkyard paradise, full of colourful creative play.
-Shipping containers, veggie patches, colourful tyres, cubbies made from recycled materials, slides, trampolines and a whole smorgasbord of bits and bobs are on offer at Skinners.
+Skinners Adventure Playground is one of the most famous playgrounds in Melbourne - a communal backyard that has been transformed into a kids' junkyard paradise, full of colourful, creative play.
+Shipping containers, veggie patches, colourful tyres, cubbies made from recycled materials, slides, trampolines, and a whole smorgasbord of items are on offer at Skinners.

-Please note that this is a staffed playground, so make sure you check the website for opening hours before visiting.
+Please note that this is a staffed playground, so please check the website for opening hours before visiting.

 Location: 211A Dorcas St, South Melbourne